matomo-org/developer-documentation/docs/master/Piwik/DataTable/Row.md

 ### `getColumn()` <a name="getColumn"></a>

-Returns the given column
+Returns a column by name.

 #### Signature

 - It is a **public** method.
 - It accepts the following parameter(s):
     - `$name`
-- _Returns:_ The column value or false if it doesn&#039;t exist
+- _Returns:_ The column value or false if it doesn&#039;t exist.
     - `mixed`
-    - `bool`
+    - `Piwik\DataTable\false`

 ### `getMetadata()` <a name="getMetadata"></a>

-Returns the array of all metadata, or the specified metadata
+Returns the array of all metadata, or one requested metadata value.

 #### Signature